1 Therefore, since we have this ministry, as we have received mercy, we do not lose heart.

 It is only by God’s “mercy” that a person ministers the gospel.
 There is no way possible that Paul’s gospel team was worthy of the task (2 Co 3:5).
-It is only through God’s compassion that they can serve Him.
+It was only through God’s compassion that they could serve Him.
 God gives mercy to those who do not deserve it.

 Our attitude toward ministry determines how we discharge it.

 The way we look at ministry helps determine how we fulfill it.
 If we look at serving Christ as a burden instead of a privilege, then we will grudge our service.
 To grasp the wonder of God’s mercy toward us gives us momentum to continue with tenacity.
 It will prevent us from quitting.
 Paul’s trials brought him to the point of despair (2 Co 1:8).
 Yet God’s mercy came with divine enabling; he knew God would see him through his problems.
 The glorious gospel was too great to give up.
-He would not allow himself to fall to the wayside because of the gospel (Ga 6:9; Eph 3:13).
+Because of the gospel, he would not allow himself to fall to the wayside (Ga 6:9; Eph 3:13).

 No one deserves to be in the ministry.
 It is only by God’s mercy that any of us can minister to others.